Mervyn Cardoza: Background and family

 He was first educated at St Patrick's High School, Karachi.
 Cardoza attended St. George's College, Mussoorie from where he graduated in 1944.
 He had three sons, Chris, Bruce and Geof.
 He had nine grandchildren.

 Career

 Following graduation, he joined the Army, and at the time of partition opted to serve in the Pakistan Army.

 He quickly moved up the ranks until retiring at the rank of Brigadier.

-Cardoza who was commanding 5 Armoured Brigade until 1970, left to take over the new post of Director Logistics in 1971.
+Cardoza, who was commanding 5 Armoured Brigade until 1970, left to take over the new post of Director Logistics in 1971.

 After retiring from the Army he migrated to Canada.

 Death

-Cardoza died In Toronto, Canada on 17 November 2010.
-A Funeral Mass was celebrated on 20 November at Holy Spirit Catholic Church, Toronto.
+Cardoza died in Toronto on 17 November 2010.
+A funeral mass was celebrated on 20 November at Holy Spirit Catholic Church, Toronto.